apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 Branches
 --------

-MicroKernel implementations support branches, which allows a client to stage multiple commits and make them visible with a single merge call.
+DocumentMK implementations support branches, which allows a client to stage multiple commits and make them visible with a single merge call.
 In DocumentMK a branch commit looks very similar to a regular commit, but instead of setting the value of an entry in `_revisions` to `c` (committed), it marks it with